The Legendrian knot complement problem: The Legendrian knot complement problem in general manifolds

 A first step to study the Legendrian knot exterior problem in general contact manifolds would be a generalization of Theorem~\ref{thm:cosmetic}.
 The generalization of the implication $(2)\Rightarrow(1)$ one can prove similarly to the proof of Theorem~\ref{thm:contact1}.

-\begin{lem}[Criterion for the Legendrian Knot Exterior Problem] \\ Let $K$ be a Legendrian knot in a contact manifold $(M,\xi)$, such that there is no non-trivial contact Dehn surgery along $K$ resulting again in $(M,\xi)$.
+\begin{lem}[Criterion for the Legendrian knot exterior problem] Let $K$ be a Legendrian knot in a contact manifold $(M,\xi)$, such that there is no non-trivial contact Dehn surgery along $K$ resulting again in $(M,\xi)$.
 Then the equivalence type of $K$ is determined by the contactomorphism type of its exterior. \end{lem}

 But the other implication does not generalize.
-The problem is again that the new glued-in solid torus is in general not a standard neighborhood of a Legendrian knot as explained in Section~\ref{counterexample}.
+The problem is again that the new glued-in solid torus is in general not a standard neighborhood of a Legendrian knot as explained in Example~\ref{ex:counterlink}.

-So it is not directly clear if exotic cosmetic contact surgeries leads to counterexamples to the Legendrian Knot Exterior problem.
+So it is not directly clear if exotic cosmetic contact surgeries leads to counterexamples to the Legendrian knot exterior problem.
 But their existence is interesting in its own.
-The following example was obtained earlier by Geiges and Onaran (see also \cite{GO}).
+The following example was obtained earlier by Geiges and Onaran (see also~\cite{GO}).

-\begin{ex} [Exotic contact surgeries] \\ Consider the two different contact Dehn surgeries along the Legendrian unknot $U$ with $\operatorname{tb}=-1$ in $(S^3,\xi_{st})$ with respect to the contact surgery coefficients $r_1=-3/2$ and $r_2=-2/3$ (see Figure \ref{fig:lensspace}).
-By expressing the surgery coefficients with respect to the surface longitude $\lambda_1$ given by the meridian of the complementary solid torus one sees that the resulting manifolds are topologically the manifolds from the example from the foregoing section, so the homeomorphic lens spaces $L(5,2)$ and $L(5,3)$.
+\begin{ex} [Exotic contact surgeries] Consider the two different contact Dehn surgeries along the Legendrian unknot $U$ with $\operatorname{tb}=-1$ in $(S^3,\xi_{st})$ with contact surgery coefficients $r_1=-3/2$ and $r_2=-2/3$ (see Figure~\ref{fig:lensspace}).
+By expressing the surgery coefficients with respect to the surface longitude $\lambda_s$ given by the meridian of the complementary solid torus one sees that the resulting manifolds are topologically the manifolds from Example~\ref{ex:countergeneral}, so the homeomorphic lens spaces $L(5,2)$ and $L(5,3)$.